 - 1. The Award.
 The Company hereby awards to the Participant Restricted Stock Units under the Plan, the provisions of which are incorporated herein by reference.
 Subject to the terms of this Award Agreement and the Plan, each Restricted Stock Unit represents a right to receive one (1) share of Common Stock (a "Share") on the applicable vesting date.
 The number of Restricted Stock Units subject to this Award, the applicable vesting schedule for the Restricted Stock Units, the dates on which the Shares underlying the Restricted Stock Units will be issued, and the remaining terms and conditions are set forth above and in this Award Agreement.
-Unless and until the Restricted Stock Units have vested in accordance with this Award Agreement, the Participant will have no right to settlement of such Restricted Stock Units.
+Unless and until the Restricted Stock Units have vested in accordance with the vesting schedule set forth in Section 2 below, the Participant will have no right to settlement of such Restricted Stock Units.
 Prior to settlement of any vested Restricted Stock Units, such Restricted Stock Units will represent an unsecured obligation. - 2.
-Vesting.
-Except as provided in Section 3 or Section 7, the Award shall vest as of the date that the Committee certifies the extent to which the performance goal set forth on Exhibit A for the Performance Period (as defined in Exhibit A) is achieved (the "Normal Vesting Date"), but only if and to the extent (a) the Company has achieved the performance goal over the Performance Period, as determined by the
+Vesting Schedule.
+Except as otherwise provided in this Award Agreement, the Restricted Stock Units shall vest in one installment on the earlier of one year from the date hereof or the date of the Company's 2023 annual meeting of stockholders.